 The permanent collection is central to the function of the Museum as a laboratory for the study of art.
-The collection, consisting of close to 5,000 works, was acquired through purchases and generous donations from Frederick and Lucy Herman, Doug Morton and Marilyn Brown, Herbert, Roni and David Libertson, Chris Vinyard, Frauken Grohs Collinson, Ralph and Doris Lamberson, and numerous generous others.
+The collection, consisting of more than 5,000 works, was acquired through purchases and generous donations from Frederick and Lucy Herman, Doug Morton and Marilyn Brown, Herbert, Roni and David Libertson, Chris Vinyard, Frauken Grohs Collinson, Ralph and Doris Lamberson, and numerous generous others.

 Learn more about the Muscarelle Museum of Art: